srdjan-cengic/dosada/README.md

 <h3> Stuff </h3>
 <b> helper_method </b>
 <p align="justify">The method helper_method is to explicitly share some methods defined in the controller to make  them
-availablefor the view.
+available for the view.
 This is used for any method that you need to access from both controllers and helpers/views.
 Standard helper methods are not available in controllers.
 Common use in application controller.</p>